jayr-o1/resume-scorer/API_README.md

 ## Deployment

-### Vercel Deployment
+### Render Deployment

-The API is configured for deployment on Vercel.
-The configuration is in the `vercel.json` file.
+The API is configured for deployment on Render.
+The configuration is in the `render.yaml` file.

-To deploy:

-1. Install Vercel CLI: `npm install -g vercel`
-2. Run: `vercel` in the project directory
-3. Follow the prompts to deploy
+For deployment instructions, please refer to the [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) file.

 ## Architecture